Medical research grants

 The Trust is increasingly interested in medical research and health and wellbeing projects that will deliver transformational change, especially demonstration or pilot projects.
 Please be sure to read the website section on our Criteria for making grants.
 There are different guidelines for applicants and application forms for medical research projects and health and wellbeing projects.
 Applicants should choose the application process which best fits their project.

-The Evelyn Trust supports the Cambridge Research Training Fellowship programme and there is a separate application process for this.
+The Evelyn Trust supports the Cambridge Clinical Research Fellowships Scheme and there is a separate application process for this.
 Please visit the ACT website and follow the guidance there.
 Applications are usually invited for these awards in April of each year.

 Grants are distributed at the Trust’s discretion to selected registered charities, institutions and causes.
 Its reasoning behind its decisions cannot be discussed with applicants.